 |Component name||Whether the image has a given component and the component name equals, starts with, ends with, contains, is one of, or is not one of your specified string values||Copy image to remote repository if Component name starts with

 |Vulnerabilities||Whether the image has vulnerabilities – critical, major, minor, or all – and your selected vulnerability filter is greater than or equals, greater than, equals, not equals, less than or equals, or less than your specified number||Copy image to remote repository if Critical vulnerabilities =

 |License||Whether the image uses an intellectual property license and is one of or not one of your specified words||Copy image to remote repository if License name =

-Finally you can choose to keep the image tag, or transform the tag into something more meaningful in the remote registry by using a tag template.
+You can choose to keep the image tag, or transform the tag into something more meaningful in the remote registry by using a tag template.